 However, as discussed above, as your fitness level increases you will be able to maintain your max heart rate for longer periods of time.

 WHOOP also uses your heart rate data to quantify the strain your body takes on for individual activities and over the course of the entire day.
-Each morning, our recovery metric (calculated using heart rate variability, resting heart rate and sleep) tells you how ready your body is to take on strain.
+Each morning, our recovery metric (calculated using heart rate variability, resting heart rate, respiratory rate and sleep) tells you how ready your body is to take on strain.
 Additionally, when you track your workouts with the WHOOP Strain Coach, you’ll see in real time which percentage of max heart rate zone you’re in so that you can make most of your training.